TENNLab-UTK/framework-open/README.md

 and running your own RISP networks, and to start exploring embedded applications with the [Open-Source FPGA Implementation of RISP](https://github.com/TENNLab-UTK/fpga).

+Also, you may want to try [vrisp](markdown/vrisp.md), as its simulator is faster than the original RISP simulator.

 -----------------
 # Additional Examples